On non-orientable surfaces in 4-manifolds: Problems with splitting and sums

 Then $[S_{D\# A}']=[S_D']+2[A]$, where the orientation of $A$ agrees with the orientation of $D\# A$. \end{example}

 In the last example, the $\Z_2$ homology classes of the surfaces $S_{D\# A}'$ and $S_D'$ in the decomposition agree.
 However, the integral homology classes of the surfaces are not the same.
 Thus, Example~\ref{ex:nonun2} shows that the connected sum decomposition of pairs is not unique.
 This should not be surprising as the connected sum decomposition of manifolds is not unique in $4$-dimensions.
-We now give one more example where by changing the core of the splitting disk we are able to change from splitting off a copy of $P_+$ to splitting off a copy of $P_-$.
+We now give one more example where by changing the core of the splitting we are able to change from splitting off a copy of $P_+$ to splitting off a copy of $P_-$.

-\begin{example} The projective plane in $(X,S^2\times \{0\})\# (S^4,P_+)$ has transverse sphere $\{*\}\times S^2$ in the connected factor $S^2\times S^2$, where $X=\C P^2\#(S^2\times S^2)$.
+\begin{example} Let $X$ denote the manifold $\C P^2\#(S^2\times S^2)$ and $S$ the submanifold $S^2\times \{0\}$ in the second factor $S^2\times S^2$ of $X$.
+The projective plane in $(X, S)\# (S^4,P_+)$ has geometric dual $\{*\}\times S^2$ in the connected factor $S^2\times S^2$ of $X$.
 We claim that we can split off either $P_+$ or $P_-$.
 Indeed, the $P_+$-splitting is obvious.
 To describe the $P_-$-splitting, let $D$ denote the core of the $P_+$-splitting.
 We note that this corresponds to $k=0$ and $m=0$ in Figure~\ref{fig:6} using the trivialization of $D$.
-Replacing $D$ with its connected sum with $\C P^1\subset \C P^2$, results in a model corresponding to $k=0$ and $m=1$, see Figure~\ref{fig:11} where the $2$-handle corresponding to $\C P^1$ is denoted by $u$.
+Replacing $D$ with its connected sum with $\C P^1\subset \C P^2$, results in a model corresponding to $k=0$ and $m=1$, see Figure~\ref{fig:11} where the $2$-handle corresponding to $\C P^1$ is denoted by $H$.
 To view the neighborhood in the trivialization of the new disk we apply a twist to the $1$-handle.
 This model corresponds to $k=-1$ and $m=0$, see Figure~\ref{fig:13}.
-Now we may slide the handle $D+u$ along the $2$-handle $-G$ twice to obtain the core for a $P_-$-summand.
+Now we may slide the handle $D+H$ along the $2$-handle $-G$ twice to obtain the core for a $P_-$-summand.
 In other words,

 The normal Euler number of $P_-$ is $2$, while the normal Euler number of $P_+$ is $-2$.
 Consequently, the normal Euler number of $S'$ is $-4$.
-In fact, $[S'] = [S^2\times \{*\}]+2[\C P^1]-4[\{*\}\times S^2]$ in the homology group $H_2(\C P^2\#S^2\times S^2)$. \end{example}
+In fact, $[S'] = [S]+2[\C P^1]-4[\{*\}\times S^2]$ in the homology group $H_2(\C P^2\#S^2\times S^2; \Z)$. \end{example}

 The connected sum of two manifolds $X$ and $Y$ is defined by removing coordinate open balls $D_X\subset X$ and $D_Y\subset Y$, and then identifying the new boundaries in $X\setminus D_X$ and $Y\setminus D_Y$ appropriately.